Ilya Dolgov: Biography

 His next nomination for the Kandinsky Prize came in 2015 in the same category, for the installation Model of Nature, Goethe’s Model exhibited at the XL Gallery in Moscow.
 In this piece, the artist concentrated on the interrelations between man and nature through the works of Goethe.
 The narrative was taken from Dolgov long-time ongoing online project “Forest Journal”, meanwhile hexagons as a form of “overgrowing” derived from D’Arcy Thompson’s theory of mathematical biology.

 Since 2013, Ilya Dolgov has been working on his creative research Internet project “Forest Journal” focusing on nature and the attempts to understand, observe and describe it on a new level.
 Making a forest, wasteland, a meadow, a field, a coomb and a fowl-farm his subject matter, the author of the idea, Dolgov, in cooperation with Alex Buldakov, Ilya Romanov, Ivan Gorshkov, Zhanna Dolgova, Anastasiya Taylakova, Elizaveta Konovalova and Lukas Corte, through observation and sensual perception is aiming to answer the key question in each of the bimonthly issues: “What is nature?”
 In the artist’s own words, “Forest Journal” is an attempt to make two steps back in the exploration of the world, in order to re-define it in a novel way.
 I’m employing the old-fashioned approach of a natural philosopher, an enthusiastic amateur natural scientist.
 Each of the issues is dedicated to one theme and includes texts, photographs, video, documentation of natural processes, and other materials.

-Ilya Dolgov currently lives and works in Kronstadt, under St Petersburg.
-His is married to Zhanna Dolgova, also an artist, member of the Lisichki Collective artistic group.
+Ilya Dolgov currently lives and works in Santa Cruz, California.